qixils/minecraft-crowdcontrol/guides/fabric_1.19.2_manual_installation.md

 3. Download the latest build of
    [Crowd Control for Fabric](https://modrinth.com/mod/crowdcontrol/versions?l=fabric&g=1.19.2) and place it in the `mods` folder.
-4. Copy all the other Fabric 1.19.2 mods that you want to play with into the `mods` folder.
+4. (Optional) Copy all the other Fabric 1.19.2 mods that you want to play with into the `mods` folder.
 5. Run the Minecraft server using the `start.bat` file on Windows or `start.sh` on Linux to initialize the plugin's configuration files.
 You will have to run it twice, as the first will prompt you to accept Minecraft's End User License Agreement.